WangZW928/WangZW928.github.io/_posts/2025-04-30-2D-FSI-Stable-Fluid1.0.md

 But, the Navier-Stokes equation is not stable in complex cases with high cells number.
 Stable Fluid is a method to solve the Navier-Stokes equation in 2D used by semi-Largian-advection scheme in computer graphics, which is absolutely stable, althought it is not very accurate.
 See [Paper](https://www.dgp.toronto.edu/public_user/stam/reality/Research/pdf/ns.pdf) for details.
-In this project, I this method is made by FDM in 2D.
+In this project, this method is implemented using finite difference methods (FDM) in 2D.

 ##  Theory